 Price: £ | Dimensions: 30 cm x 20 cm x 16 cm | Pressure: 1.5 Bar

 This model has been around for a full decade, cementing itself in the hearts and minds of shower-lovers the world over since 2010.
-For the budget-conscious, it’s honestly really difficult to look past this shower pump, especially as no shortcuts have been taken on construction.
+For the budget-conscious, it’s honestly really difficult to look past this shower pump, especially as its construction reveals no shortcuts.
 Sure, it’s not going to feel like a pressure washer on your back, but we prefer to keep the skin on our backs in one piece, thank you very much.

-The ST PUMP15TN from Bristan is another great deal for budget-savvy bargain hunters.
-Bristan has had a stellar reputation since its founding in 1977, and this pump continues their legacy by offering a shower pump made that screams quality.
-The pump comes in four different variants at differing price ranges, but for our testing we will mostly be focusing on the 1.5 bar variant.
+The ST PUMP15TN power shower pump from Bristan is another great deal for budget-savvy bargain hunters, and quite possibly the best shower pump for a gravity fed system.
+Bristan has had a stellar reputation since its founding in 1977, and this pump continues their legacy by offering a shower pump that screams quality.
+The pump comes in four different variants at differing price ranges, but for our testing, we focused on the 1.5 bar variant.

-You’ll be pleased to know that Bristan has offered a solid 5-year warranty for this model, ensuring your investment will be protected should you encounter any issues.
+You’ll be happy to know that Bristan offers a solid 5-year warranty for this model, protecting your investment should you encounter any issues.
 Installation is fairly straightforward, too, as we were able to install our test model within 30 minutes.
 The instructions were well written and easy to follow.
-If you’ve never used an aftermarket pump before, you’re going to be in for a very pleasant surprise.
+If you’ve never used an aftermarket pump before, you’re in for a pleasant surprise.